g026r/pocket-library-toolkit/docs/list.md

 have multiple carts that collide.
 See [this file](./collisions.md) for all the signature collisions that I've been able to determine at this time.

+NB: the "first 512 bytes of the ROM" that Pocket reads for TurboGrafx-16 & Lynx games is not the same as the first 512 bytes that you might get from .pce & unheadered .lyx files.
+It seems likely the Pocket is adding something, possibly via the adapter, but I've been unable to determine what.

 ### Unknown (4 bytes)

 Most likely 32 bits (Little Endian), might be 16 bits plus another 16 bits of padding.

-I've been unable to determine what this word is for.
-Changing its value didn't stop the library from loading or change any of the information displayed.
-Might have something to do with the order items are added to the library?
+I've been unable to determine what this word is used for.
+Changing its value didn't stop the library from loading or a game entry change any of the information displayed.

+It appeaars to be a simple sequential mapping of games to an integer, mostly but not entirely alphabetically in system order, but not entirely.

+e.g. Power Strike II on the Game Gear comes immediately after GG Aleste, likely as its Japanese name is "GG Aleste II." e.g. The earliest Game Boy game I've been able to spot is Super R.C.
+Pro-Am, which is `0x00000013`

 ### Cartridge Name (variable)

 Big Endian zero-terminated string.

+// TODO: Unknown whether this can be a blank string.

 ### Padding (0-7 bytes)